Xovee/cs-conf-stats/docs/data-collection-policy.md

 - Keep Main, Short, Industry, Applied, Findings, Journal, demo, workshop, and other pools separate.
 - Do not combine tracks merely because a proceedings preface reports one overall total.
 - Preserve a conference's established historical scope when possible.
 If a newly available number uses a different scope, leave the field incomplete instead of breaking comparability.
-- For rolling or journal-first venues, establish a conference-year mapping before adding annual counts.
+- For rolling or journal-first venues, establish a conference-year mapping before adding annual counts; see section 12.

 ## 2. What Counts as a Submission